django-cms/django-cms/docs/reference/templatetags.rst

 ===========================

-The same as :ttag:`render_placeholder`, but the placeholder contents will not be cached taken from the cache.
+The same as :ttag:`render_placeholder`, but the placeholder contents will not be cached or taken from the cache.

 Arguments: